Erasmus Darwin IV: Military career and death

 More details were published in the book Emma Darwin: A Century of Family Letters by his Aunt Etty.
 These included a letter from Cpl Wearmouth to Ida, a letter from his commanding officer Col. Maurice Bell and letter from Pte Wood, as well as a letter from his former colleague John Edward Stead.
 Darwin family letters noted: "The Royal Irish Fusiliers recovered his body along with that of Captain Nancarrow and the two were buried together with a little cross over it by a farmhouse near St Julien."
 However this grave must have been destroyed in the years of subsequent fighting and he has no known grave and is commemorated on the Menin Gate Memorial.
 Commanding Officer, Colonel Bell wrote of him:- "Loyalty, courage and devotion to duty, he had them all.....He died in an attack which gained many compliments to the Battn.
 He was right in front.
 It was a man's death."

 A separate memorial book by Bernard, Erasmus Darwin: Born 7 December 1881, Killed in Action 24 April 1915 was also published.

-With intense fighting in the Ypres Salient continuing for the next three and a half years, the location of Darwin and Nancarrow's grave however was lost, and they are one of over fifty thousand soldiers with no known grave memorialised on the Menin Gate in Ypres.
-He is also memorialised on the war memorial to be found within Trinity College Chapel, Cambridge, The Savile Club in London and within Marlborough College Memorial Hall.

-His name also appears on the Saltburn by the Sea war memorial, which stands close to his last home in Albion Terrace, as listed in the 1911 census.
+With intense fighting in the Ypres Salient continuing for the next three and a half years, the location of Darwin and Nancarrow's grave however was lost, and they are two of more than fifty thousand soldiers with no known grave memorialised on the Menin Gate in Ypres.
+He is also memorialised on the war memorial within Trinity College Chapel, Cambridge, The Savile Club in London and within Marlborough College Memorial Hall.
+His name appears on the Saltburn by the Sea war memorial, which stands close to his last home in Albion Terrace, as listed in the 1911 census.